-Campus access by individuals who are not students, staff, guests and invitees.
+- Campus access by individuals who are not students, staff, guests and invitees. - Use of campus facilities for assemblies, meetings and demonstra-

-- Use of campus facilities for assemblies, meetings and demonstrations. - Distribution of any literature on campus by any individual or organization. - · Solicitations of funds for any purpose. - Use of campus facilities for (a) political, religious and commercial purposes, and (b) use by non-affiliated organizations and individuals.
-Please contact the Jackson State Facilities Scheduler at 731-425-2627. - Use of bulletin boards only by affiliated groups and individuals unless approval is given by the Office for Student Services, Student Union, 731-424-3520, ext.
-820. - Placement of advertising signs, posters and other material on campus.
+- Distribution of any literature on campus by any individual or organization - · Solicitations of funds for any purpose. - Use of campus facilities for (a) political, religious and commercial purposes, and (b) use by non-affiliated organizations and individuals.
+Please contact the Jackson State Facilities Scheduler at 731-425-2627. - Use of bulletin boards only by affiliated groups and individuals unless approval is given by the Office for Student Services, Student Union. - Placement of advertising signs, posters and other material on campus.

 You may obtain additional information from the Director of the Physical Plant, 731-425-2619, or the Office of the Vice President for Academic Affairs, 731-425-2631.
-You also may access the Tennessee Board of Regents policies regarding use of campus property and facilities on the web at www.tbr.state.tn.us/policies\guidelines/student\policies/3-02-02-00.htm.
+You also may access the Tennessee Board of Regents policies regarding use of campus property and facilities on the web at www.tbr.state.tn.us/policies_guidelines/student_policies/3-02-02-00.htm.